Derangement: Growth rate

 This is the limit of the probability that a randomly selected permutation of a large number of objects is a derangement.
-The probability converges to this limit extremely quickly as n increases, which is why !n is the nearest integer to n!/e.
+The probability converges to this limit extremely quickly as n increases, which is why D_{n} is the nearest integer to n!/e.
 The above semi-log graph shows that the derangement graph lags the permutation graph by an almost constant value.